pallavee-2705/pallavee-2705/README.md

 <br>

 - :woman_technologist: About Me : I'm a passionate Software Engineer and frontend enthusiast, dedicated to creating intuitive user experiences through innovative web development and design.
 - :mortar_board: I'm currently embarking on an exhilarating journey as a graduate student, pursuing my Masters of Engineering in Software Engineering from Western University.
+- 🔭 I’m currently working on a React Native based job search application.
+- 🌱 I’m currently learning Next.JS and React frameworks
+- 👯 👯 I’m looking to collaborate on open-source web development projects that focus on creating accessible and user-friendly applications.
+I'm particularly interested in projects related to improving user experiences, building responsive web apps, or developing innovative solutions using technologies like React, Next.js, and React Native.
+If you have an exciting project in mind, feel free to reach out for collaboration!
 - :raised_hands: In my free time, I like to volunteer for the Children's Health Foundation, situated in London, Ontario.